17th December 2019: In the Art of Listening to the Matter. An Arts and Ecologies discussion focusing on the question of new materialism.

 Špela Petrič is a Slovenian new media artist and former scientific researcher.
 Her practice is a multi-species endeavor, a composite of natural sciences, wet media and performance.
 She envisions artistic experiments that enact strange relationalities to reveal the ontological and epistemological underpinnings of our (bio)technological societies.

 Jaco de Swart is a PhD candidate in the History and Philosophy of Science at the Institute for Theoretical Physics, University of Amsterdam.
 He works on the history of the dark-matter problem and has co-authored a review titled How dark matter came to matter.

-Laura van Grinsven is an independent writer, researcher, art critic, lecturer and curator.
+Laura van Grinsven is an independent writer, researcher, art critic, lecturer, and curator.
 Her PhD research revolves around the artistic practice as a sustainable collaborative act.
-She writes for multiple magazines and institutions and collaborates with various contemporary artists – as sparring partner, creator of concepts and writer.
-As of 2011 she is lecturer in philosophy, art theory and artistic research at Base for Experiment Art and Research (BEAR)/ Fine Art, ArtEZ Institute of the Arts, Arnhem, The Netherlands.
+She writes for multiple magazines and institutions and collaborates with various contemporary artists – as sparring partner, creator of concepts, and writer.
+As of 2011 she is a lecturer in philosophy, art theory, and artistic research at Base for Experiment Art and Research (BEAR)/ Fine Art, ArtEZ Institute of the Arts, Arnhem, The Netherlands.